 SOSF has a neat title sequence (obviously inspired by Hawaii Five-O) and above-average photography, a propulsive main theme by Patrick Williams (though much of the music is stock tracks by Williams and others), cool location filming on "the streets," and chemistry between the two leads played by Karl Malden and Michael Douglas.
 In most of the episodes when cars are being driven, the show doesn't use process shots with streets and other backgrounds projected behind a mock-up car in a studio, but has cameras in or attached to real cars, something almost unheard of these days.

 Like Kojak, I decided on a certain format for my reviews after I had already completed writing up one season, in the case of SOSF, the first.
-So I will have to go back and do those shows again (sigh).
-I am particularly interested in chronicling the "epilogs" (endings) for SOSF, many of which I always thought were one of the show's weak points.
-But I am finding out not all of these are sucky!
+As of December 23, 2017, my "re-viewing" of these episodes is finished.

 In the forum that I had for about a year from June 2016 to June 2017, we discussed SOSF several times, and I have archived those conversations.

 If you want to talk about SOSF now, you can do this in the "Other" TV Shows Discussion Forum on my site.

 Don't forget to check out the other TV shows I have written about: The Invaders, Peter Gunn, the late 1980s reboot of Mission: Impossible and, of course, Hawaii Five-O (the original from 1969-1980) and the show's reboot, which started in 2010.

 An excellent site with reviews, lots of photos